FP-GmbH/tdd-kata/README.md

 3. (optional) configure .env

 ## Usage
-- Run the project `docker compose run --rm app bash`

 ### Start Mob Session
-1. Start the mob session `mob start --create`
+1. Start the mob session `make mob_new`
+2. Start the container `docker compose run --rm app bash`
-2. Write a failing test
+3. Write a failing test
-3. Run the test `npm test`
+4. Run the test `npm test`
-4. Pass to the next person by running `mob next`
+5. Pass to the next person by running `mob next`

 ### Join Mob Session
-1. checkout the same branch as the mob session `git checkout kata/your-kata-name`
+1. Enter the mob session `make mob_join`
 2. overtake the mob session `mob start`
 3. Implement against the test
 4. Run the test `npm test`
 5. Write a failing test
 6. Pass to the next person by running `mob next`
+7. Next person can start at step 2